-At CarePoint Health, we encourage all patients to complete an advance health care directive, which allows you to state your preferences for medical treatments and to select an agent or person to make your health care decisions in case you’re unable to do so, or if you want someone else to make decisions for you.
+At CarePoint Health, we encourage all patients to complete an advance health care directive that allows you to state your preferences for medical treatments and to select an agent or person to make your health care decisions in case you are unable to do so, or if you want someone else to make decisions for you.

 What are advance health care directives?

 Advance directives are legal documents that allow you to spell out your decisions about end-of-life care ahead of time.
 They give you a way to tell your wishes to family, friends, and health care professionals and to avoid confusion later on.